GameProcessors.com

 Apron & Arm Guards

-A heavy rubber or chainmail apron and cut-resistant gloves protect you during butchering.
-Most injuries happen when a knife slips on a slick surface.
+A heavy rubber or chainmail apron protects you during butchering.
+Most injuries happen when a knife slips on a slick surface — proper protection is worth the investment.

 Prefer to Let a Pro Handle It?